wsjeon/universe-starter-agent/README.md

-# universe-starter-agent

-The codebase implements a starter agent that can solve a number of `universe` environments.
+# A3C implementation on TensorFlow

+* The original code was in [universe-starter-agent](https://github.com/openai/universe-starter-agent).
+* This code rewrites the original code and add some modules.
-It contains a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), adapted for real-time environments.
+* [Paper](https://arxiv.org/abs/1602.01783), adapted for real-time environments.

 # Dependencies

+* Ubuntu 16.04
 * Python 3.5
 * [Golang](https://golang.org/doc/install)
 * [six](https://pypi.python.org/pypi/six) (for py2/3 compatibility)